AviroCode/Starchitex/README.md

 # Starchitex — Multi-Branch Hotel Management System

 Our database course term project.
 Starchitex is a centralized PostgreSQL database for a hotel chain with multiple branches — one shared database instead of each branch keeping its own copies of everything.
-It covers reservations, check-in/check-out, billing, service requests, housekeeping, maintenance, role-based access control, and audit logging, with virtually all of that business logic enforced **inside the database** via triggers, stored procedures, `CHECK` constraints, and native Row-Level Security — not just in application code.
+It covers reservations, check-in/check-out, billing, service requests, housekeeping, maintenance, role-based access control, and audit logging, with virtually all of that business logic enforced **inside the database** via triggers, stored procedures, `CHECK` constraints, and native Row-Level Security ,  not just in application code.

-On top of the database, this repo also includes a full working Spring Boot + React application (three separate consoles — Guest Portal, Staff Console, Admin Console) that exercises every piece of the schema for real.
-See **[Testing Guide for Instructors](#-testing-guide-for-instructors)** below for exactly how to drive it.
+On top of the database, this repo also includes a full working Spring Boot + React application (three separate consoles - Guest Portal, Staff Console, Admin Console) that exercises every piece of the schema for real.
+See **[Testing Guide](#-testing-guide-for-instructors)** below for exactly how to drive it.

 Team:
-- Aung Kaung Thar (6780844) — database implementation, backend
+- Aung Kaung Thar (6780844) — database implementation, backend and frontend
-- Elbin Ye Htet Naing (6781209) — RBAC & security design, frontend
+- Elbin Ye Htet Naing (6781209) — RBAC & security design and check the relations and features
-- Min Linn Khant (6780839) — testing/QA, deployment, monitoring
+- Min Linn Khant (6780839) — testing/QA, deployment, monitoring and frontend

-A full narrative report (business context, ER diagrams, normalization walkthrough, data dictionary, advanced queries/triggers, challenges) lives in **[`DATABASE_REPORT.md`](DATABASE_REPORT.md)**.
+A full narrative report (business context, ER diagrams, normalization walkthrough, data dictionary, advanced queries/triggers, challenges) can see below .

 ## Repository layout

 - `backend/src/main/resources/schema.sql` — the entire schema: tables, constraints, triggers, stored procedures, views, and RLS policies, in dependency order.
 - `database/seed/seed_data.sql` — the minimal **production** bootstrap (fixed RBAC taxonomy + one branch + one admin login).
 This is what a real deploy applies.
-- `database/seed/demo_data.sql` — a **local-only** rich demo dataset (extra branch, rooms, staff, guests, live reservations) that gives an instructor something to click on immediately.
+- `database/seed/demo_data.sql` — a **local-only** rich demo dataset (extra branch, rooms, staff, guests, live reservations) that gives something to click on immediately.
 Never used in production — see below.
 - `database/tests/*.sql` — the automated test suite (integrity constraints, full workflow lifecycles, housekeeping/maintenance, audit logging, RLS isolation).
 Each file prints its own PASS/FAIL lines.
 - `backend/` — Spring Boot 4 API (raw JDBC via `JdbcTemplate`, no ORM — every query is explicit SQL).
 - `frontend/` — React 18 + Vite, three role-driven consoles under `/guest/*`, `/staff/*`, `/admin/*`.